VladMovchan4488/todoListJS/README.md

 ----------------------------------------------

-**					Created with:
+**					Created with:**
--JavaScript is a programming language for creating application logic -HTML is a programming language for creating application markup -SASS / CSS is a programming language for creating application styles -Sublime Text Application Builder *
+- JavaScript is a programming language for creating application logic
+- HTML is a programming language for creating application markup
+- SASS / CSS is a programming language for creating application styles
+- Sublime Text Application Builder *
--Optional: HTML5, HTML6, CSS Flexbox, CSS Grid, Debugging, LocalStorage, GIT, GitHub.
+- Optional: HTML5, HTML6, CSS Flexbox, CSS Grid, Debugging, LocalStorage, GIT, GitHub.

 **Version control: As this is not a relatively large project, I did not use any module bundler (ex.
 Webpack / Rollup / ..), plugged everything into an html file**

 ----------------------------------------------

-**					Author:
+**					Author:**
  Movchan Vlad:
 - e-mail: movchan.vlad.tm61@gmail.com
 - telephone: 0681990937

 ----------------------------------------------

-**					Gratitude:
+**					Gratitude:**

-**I would like to thank "Cilkium" - for such a test task, if I do not take the courses, I would still be very grateful to you for such an interesting task, it was very interesting to program this application **
+**I would like to thank "Cilkium" - for such a test task, if I do not take the courses, I would still be very grateful to you for such an interesting task, it was very interesting to program this application**

 ----------------------------------------------